Skip to main content

 Career Short Talks

-• Industry/Big Pharma: Kathy Fernando, Senior Vice President and Global Head of Pfizer Ignite
+• Industry/Big Pharma: Kathy Fernando, Former Senior Vice President and Global Head of Pfizer Ignite

 • Industry/Biotech: Dylan Marchione, Principal Scientist, Clinical Biomarkers, Servier